DHTMLX/docs-suite/docs/layout/api/layout_beforecollapse_event.md

 });

 @returns:
-- result	boolean		false - to prevent a cell from being collapsed, otherwise true
+- result	boolean | void		false - to prevent a cell from being collapsed, otherwise true